Royce Lewis Preview, Player Props: Twins vs. Rangers

-The Minnesota Twins, including Royce Lewis (.250 batting average in his past 10 games), battle starter Max Scherzer and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.
+On Saturday, Royce Lewis (.659 slugging percentage in past 10 games, including five home runs) and the Minnesota Twins play the Texas Rangers, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 7:15 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Guardians.
+In his most recent game he had a one-hit performance (1-for-4) against the Rangers.

 Royce Lewis Game Info & Props vs. the Rangers